 A couple of budget line items relative to legal funds saw debate on the floor, including one for the board of assessors.
-Finance committee chair Doug Ruskin said while his committee has no qualms with the assessors, their infrequent use of the legal fund they’ve been allotted necessitated a reduction in that fund.
+Finance committee member Doug Ruskin said while his committee has no qualms with the assessors, their infrequent use of the legal fund they’ve been allotted necessitated a reduction in that fund.
 Ruskin advocated for an amendment that would cut $15,000 out of the assessors’ legal fund.
 He wanted the sum deposited in the town’s reserve fund, where he said it still could be accessed for the board’s legal expenses, if need be.

 Principal assessor Dawn Barnes strongly disagreed, and argued the funds needed to be immediately at hand, as a legal skirmish that resulted in just one multimillion-dollar abatement can trigger a revenue loss over several years.
 She deemed the threat too great to not have the budgeted legal funds in the assessors’ dedicated coffers.
 Voters disagreed, and approved Ruskin’s amendment.

 Voters said yes to several affordable housing articles, yes to funding all-wheel-drive police cruisers, and yes to safety upgrades to the town’s transfer station.